amosh2002/Bloom_Architecture/README.md

 A new Leaf can be created only if there is no already existing Leaf in the desired Branch, which can perform the same functionality with the same output as the newly created Leaf - aka no Leaf duplication is allowed.
-A Leaf should be attached to Branch, only 1 at a time.
+A Leaf should be attached to a Branch, only 1 at a time.
 Creating a Leaf should not affect any of the already existing Leaves or the Branch itself, as it should be a completely independent unit, following all SOLID standards.

 ### Cutting a Component Stem